Learning from networked examples: Model

 \subsection{Networked examples}

-Before we introduce our model for networked examples, we first give the definition of hypergraphs.

-\begin{definition}[hypergraph] A hypergraph $G$ is a pair $G=(V,E)$ where $V$ is the set of vertices, $E\subseteq 2^V$ is a set of hyperedges, each containing zero or more vertices.
-If $G$ is a hypergraph, we will denote with $V(G)$ its vertex set and with $E(G)$ its edge set. \end{definition}

-We will use a hypergraph $G=(V,E)$ to represent a set of networked examples.
-The vertices $V = \{v_1,v_2,\ldots,v_m\}$ will represent objects, and the hyperedges $E=\{e_1,e_2,\ldots,e_n\}$ will represent examples grouping a number of objects.
+We use a hypergraph $G=(V_G,E_G)$ to represent a set of networked examples.
+The vertices $V_G = \{v_1,v_2,\ldots,v_m\}$ represent objects, and the hyperedges $E_G = \{e_1,e_2,\ldots,e_n\}$ represent examples grouping a number of objects.
 In what follows, we will often abuse terminology, identify vertices and objects and use the terms interchangeably.
-We will consider two variants of networked examples: general networked examples and tuple networked examples.
-Tuple networked examples are special cases of general networked examples.
-The following running examples, which will be used throughout this paper, illustrate both types of networked examples.

-\begin{example}[club] Consider a dataset of clubs, i.e., every club is an example.
-A club is related to one or more themes and has two or more members.
-In our network representation, we have nodes for persons and for themes.
-A club is represented with a hyperedge containing the persons who are member of the club and the themes to which the club is related.
-Clubs can share members and/or themes. \end{example}